- Only 42% of Americans have a will or trust set up, according to a 2017 study.

 There are various types of trusts, but they normally fall into two buckets — irrevocable or revocable.

 Irrevocable trusts are the most rigid.
 The grantor moves their assets into the irrevocable trust, and essentially no longer owns them.
 The only way this can be changed is if the beneficiary of the trust allows it.
 What it lacks in control, it may gain in tax benefit, as the assets in the trust are no longer part of the estate and are not taxed as such.

 Revocable trusts remain in the control of the grantor until they die.
 That means the assets can still be used by the grantor at any time.
 Having this control could be important if the grantor develops significant medical issues and needs financial resources to address them.
 Revocable trusts can be altered or dissolved at any time before the grantor’s death.
-They usually do the job of avoiding probate, but do not have the tax benefits of an irrevocable trusts.
+They usually do the job of avoiding probate, but do not have the tax benefits of an irrevocable trust.

 Choosing a Will or Trust